happycodinguk/telegram-system-monitor/README.txt

   CSF/LFD sends SSH, webmin login notifications along with IP blocking info etc.

 >> Always have a backup of your system or try out in a testing environment<<

-INSTALL SCRIPT TESTED ON:
-DEBIAN 10
-CENTOS 7

-- Will test others soon.

 This project is for all to enjoy.
 Hoping some people will contribute more notification options, tweak etc!
 If you have a testing platform and 5 minutes (thats how long it takes to install from the script